seraogianluca/GIAR/docs/Design.md

 A user needs an account to access the platform.
 If a user already has an account, he will insert his Email and Password to access.
 Otherwise, he has to fill a form composed by Nickname, Email, Password and Country to create a new account.

-After the log-in the user is redirected to the homepage.§
+After the log-in the user is redirected to the homepage.

 A user can search a game by name using the search bar on the top of the homepage.